eriqande/rubias/cran-comments.md

 ## User Notices

-Updated a few things for compatibility with the soon-to-be-released dplyr 0.8.0.
+Added a number of features (see NEWS) and updated a few things for compatibility with the soon-to-be-released dplyr 0.8.0.